 The final stroller in the Quinny line is the odd ball of the group—the Yezz, which is billed as an ultralight weight urban stroller with carry strap for the bus, subway, etc. At 12.7 lbs, it certainly is among the lightest strollers on the market, but this $280 stroller sacrifices storage to get there: no under seat storage basket, no parent storage, cup holder, etc. The skimpy canopy won’t block much sun.
 The Yezz has a funky frame, stand up fold and small, skateboard like wheels.
 In the past year, Quinny simplified the fold to avoid ruining your pedicure.

-The Zapp has similar faults.
-Yes, it is much lighter in weight than the Buzz, but it lacks the simple quick fold found in competitors like Baby Jogger.
+The Zapp is a disappointment.
+Yes, it is much lighter in weight than most Quinny strollers, but it lacks the simple quick fold found in competitors like Baby Jogger.
 Instead—the Zapp requires multiple steps, buttons you have to push, and a bottom latch that must be wrestled with.
 The skimpy canopy is the final nail in the coffin for the Zapp.

 The Yezz is an expensive, niche offering for those looking for the lightest weight stroller . . . and not much else.

 One universal issue for Quinny: the smallish seats may be a tight fit for older toddlers.
 A clue to this issue comes in the top age recommendation for these strollers: at just three and a half years and 50 lbs., bigger toddlers may outgrow these pricey strollers too soon.
 And even the 50 lb. weight seems optimistic, considering the small seat dimensions.

 In Quinny’s defense, we should point out that the company has tried to address their strollers’ shortcomings with recent upgrades and improvements.
 And feedback on the strollers has improved.